kayckdelfino/public_knowledge_base/Python/README.md

 # Python

-This directory serves as a repository for my ongoing Python studies, exercises, and projects.
+This folder serves as a repository for my ongoing Python studies, exercises, and projects.

 ## Contents: